Order Execution Systems: The How and Why Explained

 Are market executions subject to regulations?

-Best Execution is a regulatory requirement mandating brokers to seek the most favorable execution terms for their client’s orders.
+Best execution is a regulatory requirement mandating brokers to seek the most favorable execution terms for their clients’ orders.
 This obligates them to consider factors such as price, speed, and likelihood of execution.
-Regulatory bodies like FINRA and the Securities and Exchange Commission (SEC) monitor adherence to this rule.
+Regulatory bodies, such as FINRA and the Securities and Exchange Commission (SEC), monitor adherence to this rule.

 Wrap-up

 Trading and executions go hand in hand.
 There are regulatory repercussions if a broker’s order execution process isn’t up to scratch.
-Their clients rely on consistent, transparent, and fast trade execution at incredible speeds for retention.
+Their clients rely on consistent, transparent, and fast trade execution at incredible speeds to retain them.
 Then there is risk management to ensure protection.